A Compiler for Flair

 a directory of Flair programs

 that you can use to exercise the stages of your compiler.
 You

 a compressed file

 containing the same directory and programs.

-extension for Klein source files.
+extension for Flair source files.
 Please follow this

 standard, as it allows other tools to assume the

 - This set of files may not be sufficient to test all of

 the features of your compiler as you write it.
 It does

 not always contain all error cases, nor does it always